PPPInc/Int-Cip.TokenDemo/README.md

 <br/>
 #### Credential Authorization
-Validation of credentials and determine if you're pointed to the Sandbox environment or Live
+Validation of credentials and determine if you're pointed to the Sandbox or Live environment.

 The REST Endpoint